HarrisonSmith99/Railsbank-Developer-Docs/source/includes/_webhooks.md

 - This endpoint allows you to set your webhook.
 - Make sure to include both the URL you want the notifications sent to, and the secret you want to use to verify that the notifications are your particular notifications.
 - If the webhook is set-up successfully, the API will return a 200 HTTP response with no payload.
+- When you create your webhook you will receive a notification of ` "type" : "webhook-test"`.

 ## Fetch your Webhook